William Holloman, PhD

 Identifying targeted approaches for the treatment of BRCA-driven breast cancer.

 The research team of Drs.
 Holloman, Powell, and O’Donnell are working to identify small molecule compounds (drugs) that directly block secondary DNA repair pathways that are critical to the survival of BRCA-driven breast cancer.
 These new drugs are highly selective in killing tumor cells, without negative side effects towards healthy cells in the body because healthy cells still have the normal HR pathway to repair their DNA.
-The team is developing drugs that specifically target proteins involved in the backup pathway.
-They have identified several promising candidate drugs that inhibit molecular targets that are essential to the backup DNA repair process.
-The lead compounds work by selectively targeting and killing cells with BRCA mutations and by inhibiting a protein that is important for DNA repair.
+The team has identified several promising candidates and are now validating and verifying that they are functioning as expected.
+In contrast to PARP inhibitors, which prevent broken DNA from being repaired by a secondary pathway, these new drugs work without producing DNA damage and therefore should ultimately reduce the long-term effects of therapy.
+In addition, these drugs will work when the cancer cell has become resistant to PARP inhibitors, opening up new opportunities for treating BRCA-deficient breast cancers.

 William Holloman, PhD has been a professor at the Weill Cornell Medical College for nearly thirty years.
 He studies genetic recombination, a molecular mechanism that moves genes around and also repairs DNA damage.
 This is an essential operation that cells use to maintain the integrity of their genomes and avoid cellular transformation and the onset of cancer.
 His focus on fundamental genetic processes underlying DNA rearrangements has led to a greater understanding of how defects in the genes promoting these processes lead to breast cancer.